AG7GN/nexus-initialize/README.md

 # Preparing a New Nexus Image

+Many of these items are from David Ranch's excellent [HOWTO](http://www.trinityos.com/HAM/CentosDigitalModes/RPi/rpi4-setup.html).

 1) Download the "Raspbian Pi OS with desktop" [image](https://www.raspberrypi.org/software/operating-systems/) and burn it to an SD card.

 1) Boot the SD card in the Pi.

-1) Follow prompts providing the requested settings.
+1) Follow prompts and provide the requested settings.

 1) Reboot when prompted.